abhi152003/speedrun_stylus/README.md

 - Add more identity verification options
 - Implement on-chain credential issuance based on successful verifications
 - Integrate with decentralized identity frameworks

+## 🎉🎉 Congratulations! 🎉🎉

+You've successfully completed all the challenges!
+Your dedication and hard work have paid off.
+Keep exploring and learning more about the exciting world of blockchain technology.

+Good luck on your journey ahead! 🚀